E. coli outbreak from tainted ground beef expands to 10 states

 “Traceback investigations are ongoing to determine the source of raw ground beef supplied to grocery stores and restaurant locations where ill people reported eating,” the CDC said.

-The CDC earlier this month said it had identified ground beef as the food responsible for an outbreak that at the time involved 109 cases of illnesses in six states.
+The CDC said this month it had identified ground beef as the food responsible for an outbreak that at the time involved 109 cases of illnesses in six states.

-The outbreak has now expanded to include: Georgia, Kentucky, Ohio, Tennessee, Virginia, Indiana, Florida, Illinois, Mississippi and Minnesota.
+States affected by the outbreak are Georgia, Kentucky, Ohio, Tennessee, Virginia, Indiana, Florida, Illinois, Mississippi and Minnesota.

-Meanwhile, Colorado Premium Foods recalled more than 113,000 pounds of raw ground beef products due to possible E. Coli contamination, the Food Safety and Inspection Service said Tuesday in a statement.
-The Georgia company said the ground beef items were produced on March 26 and 29, and on April 2, 5, 10 and 12.
+Meanwhile, Grant Park Packing has recalled more than 53,000 pounds of raw ground beef products due to possible E. coli contamination, the US Department of Agriculture’s Food Safety and Inspection Service said in a statement.
+The Illinois company said the ground beef items were produced on October 30 and 31, and November 1.

+K2D Foods/Colorado Premium Foods is also recalling more than 113,000 pounds of raw ground beef produced in late March and early April because of possible contamination.

-There’s no established link between the product and the ongoing E. coli outbreak, according to the statement.
+There’s no definitive link between these products and the ongoing E. coli outbreak, the agency said.

 Symptoms of E. coli infection include severe stomach cramps, diarrhea and vomiting.
 They begin, on average, three to four days after ingesting the bacteria.
 Most people recover in five to seven days.

-Consumers are urged to prevent the spread of E. coli by washing hands, cooking ground beef to an internal temperature of 160 degrees and keeping uncooked foods away from raw beef to prevent cross-contamination.
+Consumers are urged to prevent the spread of E. coli by washing hands frequently, cooking ground beef to an internal temperature of 160 degrees and keeping uncooked foods away from raw beef to prevent cross-contamination.